InterDigitalInc/AdvantEDGE/go-packages/meep-loc-serv-client/docs/LocationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DistanceGET**
-> InlineResponseTerminalDistance DistanceGET(ctx, address, optional)
+> InlineTerminalDistance DistanceGET(ctx, address, optional)
 UE Distance Lookup of a specific UE

 UE Distance Lookup between terminals or a terminal and a location